vimpunk/cratetorrent/DESIGN.md

   the torrent.
 - Also contains other metadata relevant to the torrent, such as its info hash, the files it needs to download, the destination directory, and others.
-- Torrent tick: periodically loops through all its peer connections and performs actions like stats collections, later choking/unchoking, resume state saving, requesting peers from tracker(s) if needed, and others.
+- Torrent tick: periodically (currently set to 1 second) loops through all its peer connections and performs actions like stats collections, later choking/unchoking, resume state saving, requesting peers from tracker(s) if needed, and others.

 ### Trackers

-Currently HTTP trackers are supported.
+Only HTTP trackers are supported.
 These are used to request peers to download from, as well as to announce our download or upload statistics.

 This is handled in torrent's event loop.
 The tracker has an interval in which we are allowed to request peers to not overwhelm the tracker, which may only be